 - a.
 Attach as an appendix, a floor plan of the program facilities, including the number and capacity of lecture rooms, clinics, laboratory facilities and locker space.
 Identify any areas in which there is insufficient space. - b.
 Specify the number of dental units available for the program using the following format: - 1.
-Number of units with radiography equipment - 2.
-Number of units without radiography equipment - 3.
-Total units - 4.
-Number of units shared with other programs - 5.
-Number of units used by orthodontics and dentofacial orthopedics only program.
+Units with radiology facilities. - 2.
+Units without radiology facilities. - 3.
+Total units. - 4.
+Number of units shared with other programs. - 5.
+Number of units used by endodontics only. - 6.
+Number of endodontic units with operating microscopes.